ompatil7777/edu_skill_recommender/README.md

      - Level 3 – Tools / Frameworks
      - Level 4 – Projects / Deployment
    - When opened, the app initializes progress tracking for the primary path (Plan A).
+   - **NEW: Text-to-Speech** - Listen to roadmaps with the "🔊 Read Roadmaps" button.

 7. **Progress Screen**
    - Shows the skills for the tracked path in a simple table: